darshgun/atlaskit/CONTRIBUTING.md

    E.g. `bolt watch editor-core`.
    The command just runs `bolt build <pkg>` in watch mode and pushes changes to any linked repos.
 Run `bolt watch --help` for more info.

 **Note**: Linking a single package suffers the same caveats as [individual package builds](#individual-package-builds), namely type definitions from other packages in the repo will be coerced to any.
+If this is a problem for you, you can instead follow the steps in [Linking a package that is a transitive dependency of another repo](#Linking-a-package-that-is-a-transitive-dependency-of-another-repo) which does a full repo build instead.

 ### Linking a package that is a transitive dependency of another repo

+#### Yarn link <repo> <pkg> + Bolt build + Bolt watch <pkg>

 Linking a package that is only a transitive dependency is a bit trickier since we need to know the direct dependencies of the target repo that the linked package is a transitive dependency of.
 We also need to account for any intermediate dependencies.
 At the moment we don't have tooling to support linking transitive dependencies with reduced build times, so linking them will require a full build.
 We are looking into improving this in the future though by using [Typescript Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) to enable incremental builds across the entire repo.